mgrider/SKHexGrid/README.md

 * added a sub-menu for size of image to save or share in the save menu
 * modernized image saving code somewhat
 * switched from @Published macros everywhere to @Observable macros
-* separated HexGridConfiguration from ConfigurationData
+* separated HexGridConfiguration from ConfigurationViewData

 ### v0.4.4